-They can adapt to any living situation, but they do need several daily walks and toys to play with.
+They can adapt to any living situation but need several daily walks and toys to play with.

 2. Labrador Retriever

-Labs have something called a “soft mouth” which means that they can be extremely gentle with their mouths, even being able to carry an egg without cracking it.
+Labs have something called a “soft mouth,” which means that they can be extremely gentle with their mouths, even being able to carry an egg without cracking it.

-Labrador Retrievers adapt to their surroundings, but do need daily vigorous walks, playtime and the occasional swim.
+Labrador Retrievers adapt to their surroundings but do need daily vigorous walks, playtime, and the occasional swim.
 Labs actually have webbed feet, which makes them great swimmers.

 One famous pug named Doug has 1.9 million subscribers on Instagram!

 This breed loves to spend time with their owners and make them laugh with their funny personalities.

 They are so popular in Southern California that there are now programs to send Chihuahuas from shelters in California to other shelters across the country that do not have as many.

 The Chihuahua's small physique and big personality make them perfect for walking around town with their owners.

 Chihuahuas love to play and enjoy spending time with their owners.
-This breed may not be the right fit for a a dog owner that spends a lot of time away from home.
+This breed may not be the right fit for a dog owner that spends a lot of time away from home.

-When 101 Dalmatians was released, the number of Dalmatians registered went up and the breed has suffered grave consequences.
+When 101 Dalmatians were released, the number of Dalmatians registered went up and the breed suffered grave consequences.

 If you decide to bring a Dalmatian into your home, make sure to get him from a reputable breeder.
 Also, they can have serious behavioral problems if not given proper extensive training.

-Available in four sizes – standard, medium, miniature and toy – you're sure to find a Poodle that will match your environment.
+Available in four sizes – standard, medium, miniature, and toy – you're sure to find a Poodle that will match your environment.

 They are often seen as dogs of the rich and powerful.
 Their personality matches this as well.

 Poodles love to be pampered and dressed to impress.
 They will parade around and show off their excellence.

-They get a bad rap for being the most common breed in dog fighting and when bred for it, they can be dangerous.
+They get a bad rap for being the most common breed in dog fighting, and when bred for it, they can be dangerous.